ui/stamps-api-docs/source/transaction_api.rst

     {'id': 1, 'status': 'canceled'}

-When some fields don't validate (JSON):
+When some fields don't validate:

 .. code-block :: bash